 The CQE is always offered at tournament sites for the International History Bee and Bowl’s Australia and New Zealand regional tournaments, a list of which is available here.
-The Beta version of the CQE is always the version offered at each tournament site; time permitting, the Alpha version may be proctored for interested students as well, but this is not guaranteed.
-Students may also take either the Alpha or Beta version of the CQE at their place of study with either a homeschool instructor or teacher proctoring it.
-The CQE costs $15 if taken at an IHBB tournament site; if taken with a teacher or homeschool instructor proctoring it, it is free of charge.
-If you are interested in this option, please email email@example.com.
+Students may also take either the CQE at their place of study with either a teacher or homeschool instructor proctoring it.
+The CQE costs $10 if taken at an IHBB tournament site; if taken with a teacher or homeschool instructor proctoring it, it is free of charge.
+If you are interested in this option, please email firstname.lastname@example.org.

 Registration is not required for students to take the CQE at an IHBB Australia and New Zealand tournament site – they may simply show up at the tournament site and take the Exam there (be sure to arrive at least 15 minutes before the start of the scheduled lunch break, or at the Doors Open time if it is an after school event on a weekday)